Improving Zero-Shot Action Recognition using Human Instruction with Text Description: Related Work

 However, this method requires manual annotation of each class, which costs labor, and it is not easy for humans to identify and describe all the features.
-Thus, in recent years, the word embedding of the class name as the feature has been used \cite{devise,kodirov2017semantic,kong2022learning}.
-This method first transforms the labels into the semantic space.
-Common transform models are word2vec \cite{mikolov2013efficient}, GloVe \cite{glove}, and FastText \cite{joulin2016fasttext}.
-These models transform words into vectors.
+Therefore, in recent years, the word embedding of the class name as the feature has been used \cite{devise,kodirov2017semantic,kong2022learning}.
+In this method, the labels are first transformed into the semantic space.
+Some commonly used transform models, which transform words into vectors, are word2vec \cite{mikolov2013efficient} and GloVe \cite{glove}.
 If a label contains multiple words, the average word embedding of these words represents the word embedding of this label.
 Then, the vector is used as the feature of the class.
-The data is considered as the input and the transformed word embedding is used as the output to train the model.
+The data is considered as the input and the transformed word embedding is used as the output for model training.
 If unseen data is input, the model transforms the data into the predicted word embedding.
-Finally, the cosine similarity between the predicted word embedding and the word embeddings of all the classes is calculated.
+Finally, the cosine similarity between the predicted word embedding and word embeddings of all classes is calculated.
 The most similar class is determined as the result of classification.
 The advantage of this method is that it saves feature annotation labor costs.

-For zero-shot learning, the images need to be transformed into the semantic space; therefore, the accuracy of the word embedding will affect the performance of the model.
+For zero-shot learning, the images need to be transformed into the semantic space; therefore, the accuracy of the word embedding affects the performance of the model.
 If the word embeddings have errors, the results will also have errors.
-To solve this problem, \cite{ye2019progressive} used multiple word embeddings and calculated the average value as the result.
-This method improved the robustness of the model.
-The authors of \cite{xu2022vgse} used compact watershed segmentation to divide the image into multiple small images, which they put into the CNN and clustered the output into multiple classes.
+To solve this problem, the ensemble network \cite{ye2019progressive} used multiple word embeddings and calculated the average value as the result, which improved the robustness of the model.
+Xu et al. \cite{xu2022vgse} used compact watershed segmentation to divide the image into multiple small images, which was put into the CNN to cluster the output into multiple classes.
 They treated each class as a feature.
-In the testing phase, they input an unseen image, and the model recognized the image features.
-They used these features to infer the class of the image.
+In the testing phase, an unseen image was input, and the model recognized the image features.
+These features were used to infer the class of the image.
+Huang et al. \cite{huang2022robust} proposed a zero-shot object detection framework that contains two parts: (i) Intra-class semantic diverging component.
+It can prevent miss-classifying the real unseen objects as image backgrounds. (ii) Inter-class structure preserving component.
+It is used to avoid the synthesized features too scattered to mix up the inter-class and foreground-background relationship.
+Moreover, it is the first study to carry out zero-shot object detection in remote sensing imagery.